GPTStonks/chatbot/README.md

 ### Handling Data and Errors

-- `messageRenderFunction`: Custom renderer for text messages.
+- `botMessageRenderFunction`: Custom renderer for text messages.
 - `dataRenderFunction`: Custom renderer for displaying data tables or lists.
 - `graphicalDataRenderFunction`: Custom renderer for displaying graphical data, such as charts or graphs.
 - `errorRenderFunction`: Custom renderer for displaying error messages.